 Mazurek (Polish Easter Pastry) — a shortcrust pastry brushed with jam and topped with chocolate hazelnut spread and seasonal decorations

-Mazurek (Polish Easter Pastry) — beautiful individual litte almond cheesecakes wrapped in a yeast crust
+Serniki Migdałowe (Polish Almond Cheesecakes) — beautiful individual little almond cheesecakes wrapped in a yeast crust

-Makowiec Polish Poppy Seed Roll — a tender yeast dough wrapped around around a poppyseed filling
+Makowiec Polish Poppy Seed Roll — a tender yeast dough wrapped around a poppy seed filling

 Chruściki, Chrusty, Faworki, Angel Wings — whatever you call them, these twisted little pastries are crisp, lightly sweet with powdered sugar